Azure-Samples/explore-iot-operations/samples/fabric-workspace/README.md

 # Microsoft Fabric Workspace – Export and Recreation Scripts

-Two Bash scripts that use the [Microsoft Fabric REST API](https://learn.microsoft.com/rest/api/fabric/core) and the [Azure Data Explorer (Kusto) REST API](https://learn.microsoft.com/azure/data-explorer/kusto/api/rest/) to capture and replay the full configuration of a Fabric workspace, including:
+Two Bash scripts that use the [Microsoft Fabric REST API](https://learn.microsoft.com/rest/api/fabric/core) to capture and replay the full configuration of a Fabric workspace, including:

-- **Eventhouse** and its **KQL Databases** (tables, column schemas, ingestion mappings)
+- **Eventhouse** and its **KQL Database** (tables and ingestion mappings)
 - **Eventstream** with Event Hubs source connection
 - **Real-Time Dashboard** with tile layout and queries